henrysouchien/risk_module/architecture.md

 ## 🎯 System Overview

 The Risk Module is a modular, stateless Python framework designed for comprehensive portfolio and single-stock risk analysis.
-It provides multi-factor regression diagnostics, risk decomposition, and portfolio optimization capabilities through a **clean 3-layer architecture** that promotes maintainability, testability, and extensibility.
+It provides multi-factor regression diagnostics, risk decomposition, and portfolio optimization capabilities through a **clean 3-layer architecture** with **multi-user database support** that promotes maintainability, testability, and extensibility.

 ### Architecture Transformation